tetianamohorian/paint/README.md

 - Event-driven programming and UI design
 - Resource management (loading icons and assets)

-## 📸 Screenshots

-_Add screenshots of the application interface here._

 ## 📚 License

 This project is open-source and licensed under the MIT License.